Navigation

 Morning Star and Evening Star reversal candlestick patterns

-The third candle of the pattern is the bullish candle, its body isn't overlapped with the body of the second candle, and close price lies inside the body of the first (bearish) candle.
-The resulting candle of the model is also plotted in Figure 1.
+The third candle in this pattern is bullish; its body does not overlap with the second candle and its closing price lies within the body of the first (bearish) candle.
+The resulting candle for the model is depicted in Figure 1.
+If the second candle is a doji candle in this scenario, the model is named "Morning Doji Star."

-The third candle of the pattern is the bearish candle, its body isn't overlapped with the body of the second candle, and close price lies inside the body of the first (bullish) candle.
-The resulting candle of the model is also plotted in Figure 2.
+The third candle in this pattern is bearish; its body does not overlap with the second candle and its closing price lies within the body of the first (bullish) candle.
+The resulting candle of the model is shown in Figure 2.
+If the second candle is a doji candle in this context, the model is termed "Evening Doji Star."

 https://www.metatrader5.com/en/terminal/help/algotrading/strategy_optimization